 4 Tank Tops or Tees

 While quick dry, fitness, or yoga tees are great for the trek, you’ll be fine wearing regular tops, too.
-Just choose items you feel comfortable exercising and sweating in.
+Just add items to your Machu Picchu packing list that you feel comfortable exercising and sweating in.

 Choose a layering long sleeve to carry on the trek.
 It can add warmth if needed and easily be removed if you get too warm.
 A thin shell or other fitness type top is good.